syakirharis25/rust/README.md

 A crate is a binary or library.
 The crate root is a source file that the Rust compiler starts from and makes up the root module of your crate.

 Before editing the Cargo.toml file, first check for the crate dependencies using https://crates.io search inbox and type in the name of the crate to check the latest version of the crate before editing the Cargo.toml **[dependencies]** part.
 Refer to https://docs.rs documentation if using the previous version of dependencies, by typing the crate name you want to use in your Rust project.

+<a name="module"></a>
+## Rust container : module
+A module is a container for zero or more items.
+A module item is a module, surrounded in braces, named, and prefixed with the keyword mod.
+A module item introduces a new, named module into the tree of modules making up a crate.
+Modules can nest arbitrarily.

 A module is a collection of items: functions, structs, traits, impl blocks, and even other modules.
 By default, the items in a module have private visibility, but this can be overridden with the **pub** modifier.
 Only the public items of a module can be accessed from outside the module scope.